All the shapes in Crystallize consist of a collection of components. You can add as many components as required to your shapes.

 Any component can be queried in one of two ways: using the components field or using the component field.
 The former retrieves every single component contained within the shape whereas the latter fetches the specific components whose id you have specified.
 Let's first take a look at how each component can be fetched individually.

-The single line component is one of the most commonly used component.
+The single line component is one of the most commonly used components.
 Its recommended use is for when you have to add short entries such as a name or a title.
 You can query this component as follows:

 To grab only the first image, you can use the firstImage field.
 Using this, you can also ask for other information such as altText, caption, metaProperty, createdAt, etc.

 In Crystallize, you can create any number of grids to display your items in a visually pleasing manner.
 These grids are then easily editable.
-To fetch a grid, you can use the grid type.
+To fetch a grid, you can use the grids type.
 In the following query, we are simply fetching the items contained within a grid.
 To fetch the layout, you can use the layout field in columns.

-The properties table contains key value pairs that can be fetched in the following way:
+The properties table contains key-value pairs that can be fetched in the following way:

 The date component can be fetched using the DatetimeContent type.
 It simply returns the selected date and time.

 The choice component always returns the value you've chosen.
-It can be fetched using the ComponentChoiceContent type that returns the selected component which can be further queries using the specific component type.
+It can be fetched using the ComponentChoiceContent type that returns the selected component which can be further queried using the specific component type.
 Below, discount can either be a number or a percent value.
 Since we've chosen the percent value for this item, that is what is returned.

 The content chunk component can have multiple components within it.
 To fetch these, the ContentChunkContent type is used.
-Once we have the name, you can grab the content similar to what we did in the section above.
+Once you have the name, you can grab the content similar to what we did in the section above.